|

 Photograph Collection, 1980s-1990s

-numerous prints and slides (4 boxes)
+Numerous prints and slides (4 boxes)

 SWCPC 834

-The collection contains prints and slides
+The collection contains prints and slides concentrating on Lopez's research with

-concentrating on Lopez's research with some of his written works such as Arctic Dreams,
+some of his written works such as Arctic Dreams,

-Of Wolves and Men, Apologia, Crow
+Of Wolves and Men,

-and Weasel, and other writings.
+Crow and Weasel, and other writings.
 Some deal with his speaking engagements,

 promotional shots, and symposium and conference attendance.
+For electronic

-Barry Lopez is a writer of both fictional short stories and non-fiction
+Barry Lopez is a writer of both fictional short stories and non-fiction works

-Wolves and Men, and National Book Award for Arctic Dreams.
-Lopez was raised in California and New
+Medal for Of Wolves and Men, and National Book Award for

-York City and currently lives in Oregon.
+was raised in California and New York City and currently lives in Oregon.

 Lott, John F.

-Photograph collection, 1895-1920
+Photograph Collection, 1895-1920

 68 photos

-SWCPC 154, E11
+SWCPC 154 E11

 Consists of photographs of the Slaughter family and some of their homes

-(1885-1920) and bulks with portrait photographs of the Slaughter family (1890-1910).
+(1885-1920) and bulks with portrait photographs of the Slaughter family

-In 1857, George Webb Slaughter established a cattle ranch in Palo Pinto County, Texas.
+In 1857, George Webb Slaughter established a cattle ranch in Palo Pinto County,

-herds over the trail to markets in Louisiana and Kansas.
-Two of his sons, Christopher
+cattlemen to drive herds over the trail to markets in Louisiana and Kansas.
+Two

-Columbus Slaughter and John B. Slaughter, built ranching empires in West Texas.
-John
+of his sons, Christopher Columbus Slaughter and John B. Slaughter, built

-established a ranch in the South Plains in Glasscock, Borden, and Garza Counties.
-He sold
+ranching empires in West Texas.
+John established a ranch in the South Plains in

-some of this land to cereal manufacturer, C. W. Post, in 1906 to build the farming
+manufacturer, C. W. Post, in 1906 to build the farming community of Post, Texas.

-community of Post, Texas.
-John's U Lazy S Ranch continues to operate on 56,000 acres under
+John's U Lazy S Ranch continues to operate on 56,000 acres under the direction

-the direction of his grandson, John F. Lott.
+of his grandson, John F. Lott.

 Lowrimore Service Stations (Lubbock, Texas)

-Photograph collection, 1933-1940
+Photograph Collection, 1933-1940

 3 copy prints